benjaminwolkchen/blog/content/page/schule/kruger-national-park/index.md

 The first three tourists came into the park in 1926, one year after that, guides were hired and fences were put up.

 Today, more than a million visitors come to visit the park every year.
+People come into the park to experience the closeness to the wild animals and enjoy safaris.

+There are countless options how the park can be experienced.
+You can book a guided safari, adventure safaris and experience the park on your own.
+You can also stay in a hotel while enjoying typical african food in one of the countless restaurants.

+Heaps of possibilities are there for you to enjoy the beautiful landscape and animals in the Kruger National Park.